L'Enfant Plan: History

-The plan
+The Plan

 L'Enfant's "plan of the city intended for the permanent seat of the government of the United States..." encompassed an area bounded by the Potomac River, the Eastern Branch, the base of the escarpment of the Atlantic Seaboard Fall Line, and Rock Creek (named on the plan as Pine Creek).
 His plan specified locations for two buildings, the "Congress House" (the United States Capitol) and the "President's House" (known after its 1815–1817 rebuilding and repainting of its stone walls, as the White House or Executive Mansion).

-The Congress House would be built on Jenkins Hill (later to be known as Capitol Hill), which L'Enfant described as a "pedestal awaiting a monument".
-The President's House would be situated on a ridge parallel to the Potomac River north of the mouth of Tiber Creek (also named Goose Creek), which L'Enfant proposed to canalize.

-L'Enfant envisioned the President's House to have public gardens and monumental architecture.
-Reflecting his grandiose visions, he specified that the President's House (occasionally referred to as the President's Palace) would be five times the size of the building that was actually constructed, even then becoming the largest residence then constructed in America.
-Emphasizing the importance of the new nation's legislature, the Congress House would be located on a longitude designated as 0:0.

 The plan specified that most streets would be laid out in a grid.
 To form the grid, some streets (later named for letters of the alphabet) would travel in an east–west direction, while others (named for numbers) would travel in a north–south direction.
 Broader diagonal grand avenues, later named after the states of the Union, crossed the north–south-east/west grid.
 These "grand avenues" intersected with the north–south and east–west streets at circles and rectangular plazas that would later honor notable Americans and provide open space.

-The plan identified some of the circles and rectangular plazas as numbered reservations.
-The plan's legends identified uses for other open spaces that letters in the alphabet identified.
-Other legends specified the widths of grand avenues and streets.